International Journal of Yogic, Human Movement and Sports Sciences

 How to cite this article:

 Dr. Pintu Sil.
 Ruduction of body fat practicing yogic posture: An experimental study.
-International Journal of Yogic, Human Movement and Sports Sciences.
-2017; 2(2): 62-67.
+Int J Yogic Hum Mov Sports Sciences 2017;2(2):62-67.